AntiPersnlMyne/PalimpsestTxtContrast/README.md

 This script will ---------------------------------------------------------------
 - Install the required dependencies (libraries) from the `requirements.txt` file
 - Create the necessary directory structure
+- Optionally creates virtual environment - keeps dependencies isolated
 - Delete the `setup.bat/.sh` file
 --------------------------------------------------------------------------------

 ## Dependencies
 This project uses the ENVI (Environment for Visualizing Imagery) software by NV5 Geospatial Software.
-This project is compatable with the now latest version of ENVI - 6.1 with IDL 9.1
+This project is compatable with the now latest version of ENVI - 6.1 with IDL 9.1.
+Compatible Python versions are > 3.10.x and < 3.12.x.

 The software can be made available through a CIS (Chester F. Carlson College of Imaging Science) license.
 The MISHA (Multispectral Imaging System for Historical Artifacts) project is a system created by CIS and the RIT Museum Studies Program.